Veterinary Cardiology at Upstate Veterinary Specialties

 Evaluation of cardiac diseases frequently requires the use of advanced diagnostic equipment or procedures such as:

 - Electrocardiography (ECG)

 - Ambulatory ECG monitoring (Holter or event recorders)

 These techniques give the cardiologist insight into the structure and function (or dysfunction) of the heart muscle, heart valves, and blood vessels.

-If your pet is diagnosed with a heart condition, speak with your family veterinarian about a referral to Upstate Veterinary Specialties.
-Our Veterinary Cardiologists Dr. Aaron C. Wey, Dr. Cassidy D. Sedacca, Dr. Agniezska Kent and the team at UVS can work with you and your primary care veterinarian to diagnose and manage your pet’s heart disease or condition.
+Our compassion, training, and experience make our veterinary cardiologists the best choice for managing your pet’s heart disease.
+If your pet is diagnosed with a heart condition, speak with your primary care veterinarian about a referral to Upstate Veterinary Specialties.
+Our Veterinary Cardiologists, Dr. Agnieszka Kent, Dr. Cassidy Sedacca, Dr. Andrew Waxman, and Dr. Aaron Wey, and their teams can work with you and your primary care veterinarian to diagnose and manage your pet’s heart disease.